 The most comprehensive step of the accreditation process is the school's Self-Study, an opportunity for self-reflection and evaluation.
 The school should allow six to twelve months to complete this stage of the process.
-The self-study is closely linked to the Standards of the Association and asks the school to assess its compliance to the Standards, and to describe, evaluate, and reflect on the school's mission, Episcopal identity, school climate and culture, governance, organization and administration, teaching and learning, fiscal responsibility, and facilities and safety.
+The Self-Study is closely linked to the Standards of the Association and asks the school to assess its compliance to the Standards, and to describe, evaluate, and reflect on the school's Mission, Episcopal Identity, Governance, Organization & Administration, Teaching & Learning, Fiscal Responsibility, Facilities, Safety & Security, and Health & Well-being.

-Year Ten - The On-Site Visit Year
+Year Ten - SAES Annual Report and the On-Site Visit Year

-The on-site campus visit by a team of Episcopal school educators from other SAES schools takes place on an arranged date chosen by the Head of School.
+The on-site visit to the school by a Visiting Team of Episcopal school educators from other SAES schools takes place on an arranged date chosen by the Head of School.
 On-site visits typically begin on a Sunday afternoon and end on the following Wednesday afternoon.
-For reasons of objectivity and balance, The SAES Director of Accreditation is responsible for the identification and selection of team leaders and team members.
+For reasons of objectivity and balance, the SAES Director of Accreditation is responsible for the identification and selection of team leaders and team members.
 The SAES On-Site Visiting Team's responsibility is to assess the school's program and operation considering the school's mission as reflected in the Self-Study and not to evaluate the personnel of the school.
-The report is an objective description of the school's program and operation by trained and experienced educators at the time of the on-site visit.
+The report is an objective description of the school's program and operation and whether they meet SAES Standards, along with commendations and recommendations for improvement, by trained and experienced educators at the time of the on-site visit.

-Year One - The Head of School Letter
+Year One - SAES Annual Report and The Head of School Letter